Valdemar, King of Sweden: Biography

-Valdemar was the son of the Swedish princess Ingeborg Eriksdotter and Birger Jarl, from the House of Bjälbo.
-When Ingeborg's brother King Erik Eriksson died in 1250, though a child, Valdemar was elected king and crowned the following year in the cathedral at Linköping.
-During the first sixteen years of Valdemar's reign, it was Birger Jarl who was the real ruler.
-Birger Jarl had been the de facto ruler of Sweden from 1248, before the reign of Valdemar, even under King Erik Eriksson.
-Valdemar's mother and King Erik Eriksson were children of King Erik Knutsson and Rikissa of Denmark.
+Valdemar was the son of Birger Jarl, of the House of Bjälbo, and the Swedish princess Ingeborg Eriksdotter, daughter of King Erik Knutsson.
+Through his mother, Valdemar was a descendant of the House of Erik and a great-great-grandson of Saint Erik.
+When his maternal uncle, King Erik Eriksson, died without issue in 1250, Valdemar was elected king, his maternal descent from the former royal dynasty strengthening his claim to the throne.
+He was crowned at Linköping in 1251.
+As Valdemar was still a minor, Birger Jarl became the effective ruler of the kingdom and retained this position even after Valdemar reached adulthood, until Birger's death in 1266.
+Valdemar thereafter exercised royal authority independently.

 After Birger's death in 1266 Valdemar eventually came into conflict with his younger brother Magnus Birgersson (later known as Magnus Ladulås), Duke of Södermanland, over taxation and personal matters.

 In 1260, Valdemar married Sophia, the eldest daughter of King Eric IV of Denmark and Jutta of Saxony.
 Valdemar also had a relationship with his sister-in-law Jutta.
 In 1272, Princess Jutta visited Sweden and became Valdemar's mistress.
 The affair resulted in a child born in 1273.
-The following year, Jutta was placed in a convent and Valdemar was forced to make a pilgrimage to Rome to ask for the absolution of the Pope.
+The following year, Jutta was placed in a convent and Valdemar was forced to make a pilgrimage to Rome to ask for the absolution of Pope Gregory X.

 Valdemar was deposed by his brother Magnus after the Battle of Hova in Tiveden on 14 June 1275.
-Magnus was supported by his brother Eric Birgersson, Duke of Småland, and King Eric V of Denmark, who provided Danish soldiers.
+Magnus was supported by his brother Erik Birgersson, Duke of Småland, and King Eric V of Denmark, who provided Danish soldiers.
 Magnus was elected King of Sweden at the Stones of Mora.

 In 1277, Sophia separated from her spouse and returned to Denmark.
 That year, Valdemar managed to regain provinces in Götaland in the southern part of the kingdom and was called the Duke of Götaland.
 However, Magnus regained them about 1278.
 In 1288 Valdemar was imprisoned by King Magnus in Nyköping Castle (Nyköpingshus) and lived openly with mistresses, possibly new wives, in comfortable confinement.

 Family

-Valdemar married Sofia of Denmark (died 1286) in 1260 and they separated in 1277.
-After their separation, Valdemar is said to have married multiple times.
-He had six children:
+Valdemar married Sophia of Denmark in 1260.
+The couple remained formally married, although Valdemar appears to have left her around 1280; Sophia died in Denmark in 1286.
+Valdemar was later reported to have entered into three further marriages, although the historicity of some of these unions is uncertain.
+He had six known children: